wujerry573/TwitchPlaysHearthstone/README.md

 # TwitchPlaysHearthstone
 Inspired by TwitchPlaysPokemon and DisguistedToastHS

-Connects to Twitch chat via IRC to receive and send commands to a python script, controlling Hearthstone Tested and working on Windows 10 and MacOS
+Connects to Twitch chat via IRC to receive and send commands to a python script that controlls Hearthstone

+Tested and working on Windows 10 and MacOS

 # Example: